Miami Dolphins: Throwback uniforms

 In 2015, the Dolphins brought back their 1970s aqua uniforms for a few select games.
 Four years later, they brought back a white version from the same era as a second alternate uniform.
 The aqua throwbacks were worn during the now-famous 2018 Miracle in Miami play against the Patriots.

 Color Rush uniform

 On September 29, 2016, the Dolphins debuted their new Color Rush uniform in a Thursday Night Football game against the Cincinnati Bengals.
 The all-orange uniform marked the first time since 2010 that the Dolphins wore an orange uniform.
 However, the set was only used for that game as the Dolphins immediately retired the uniform soon after.

 In later years, the Dolphins wore similar all-aqua or all-white uniforms in select games as the NFL gradually relaxed its rules regarding hosiery.

+Rivalries uniform

+On August 28, 2025, the Dolphins released a new "Rivalries" uniform that would be worn at home against each of their AFC East opponents over a three-year span.
+The design featured a dark blue base with aqua numbers and orange trim, along with a "MIAMI" wordmark in orange with aqua drop shadows.
+The helmet is dark blue with aqua and orange striping, and featured a modified "swimming dolphin" logo without white elements.

 Fight song

 The song was written and composed by Lee Ofman, and has similar instrumentation and lyrics to the fight song of the Houston Oilers.
 Ofman approached the Dolphins with it before the 1972 season because he wanted music to inspire his favorite team.
 The fight song would soon serve as a good luck charm for the Dolphins that season.
 The Dolphins became the first team in NFL history to record an undefeated season, going 17–0 en route to victory over the Washington Redskins in Super Bowl VII.
 The following season, Miami posted an equally impressive 15–2 record and capped the season with another title, defeating the Minnesota Vikings in Super Bowl VIII.
 The back-to-back championship runs, coupled with the popularity of the fight song amongst Dolphins fans, have ensured the song's longevity.
 The Dolphins revealed a new fight song by T-Pain and Jimmy Buffett featuring Pitbull on August 7, 2009, which was introduced for the 2009 NFL season.
 The fight song was played during the preseason home opener against the Jacksonville Jaguars on August 17, 2009, but was not played during the second preseason game against the Carolina Panthers on August 22, 2009, after being booed heavily in the first game.
 Furthermore, the team has preferred to play Buffett's song "Fins" after scores during the 2009 regular season instead of the traditional fight song.